boazsegev/plezi/README.md

 ## Native HTTP streaming with Asynchronous events

-Plezi comes with native HTTP streaming support, alowing you to use Plezi Events and Timers to send an Asynchronous response.
+Plezi comes with native HTTP streaming support (Http will use chuncked encoding unless experimental Http/2 is in use), alowing you to use Plezi Events and Timers to send an Asynchronous response.

 Let's make the classic 'Hello World' use HTTP Streaming: